cargo-lambda/cargo-lambda/docs/guide/getting-started.md

 ## AWS CDK Support

 You can build and deploy Rust functions with Cargo Lambda and the AWS CDK with the [constructs in the Cargo Lambda CDK repository](https://github.com/cargo-lambda/cargo-lambda-cdk).

-## Rust version

-This project works with Rust 1.64 and above.